sabarivignesh/data_engineering_code_submission/tests/README.md

 ## Overview:

-ETL Pipeline is tested with three test scenarios to ensure the intended workflow:
+ETL Pipeline is tested with three test scenarios to ensure that the data that has been loaded from a source to the destination after business transformation is accurate.

 ### Data Completeness Validation: